AlexMercedCoder/tutorialblog/content/blog/2023/11/11-apache-iceberg-spark-configurations.md

 ## Environmental Variables

 In a lot of the upcoming snippets I'll be using different environmental variables.
-If you want to use the snippets as is then define the follow environmental variables:
+If you want to use the snippets as is, then define the follow environmental variables:

 ```
 export TOKEN=XXXXXX